MitsuTM/PS3_CFW_OC_Collection/README.md

 1000MHz on memory = high risk of bricking.

-650/850 should be good for most PS3.
-(Except FAT models, don't OC them).
+650/850 should be good for most PS3 and is the recommended limit for a 65nm RSX.
+(Except 90nm FAT models, don't OC them at all).
+700/850 is well supported by all 25XX slim and represents 90% of the gains you can get with an RSX overclock.
+Going above these frequencies is up to you and at your own risks.

 These firmwares are mostly based on Evilnat 4.91.2 PEX beta 8 and 9 for the moment.